The Market Ticker ®

 Category thumbnail

 My previous piece on this general topic was on the difference between people who take a science view of things and an engineering view of them.
-I explained how an engineering view, when faced with an unexpected failure of some sort, immediately stops whatever they're doing, reverts it if something was recently changed.
+I explained how an engineering view, when faced with an unexpected failure of some sort, immediately stops whatever they're doing and reverts it if something was recently changed.

 A "science" view holds that statistical power is enough.